leoeduardoo/InstagramScrapper/README.md

 `localhost:8080/instagramscrapper/access?username=YOUR_USERNAME`

-> This endpoint uses the given username to access the login page and sign in
+> This endpoint uses the given username to access the login page and sign in.

 ------------------------------------------------------------